OLD-itdev160-fa2022/trevor-knowles/README.md

 # trevor-knowles
 Hello Mr. Hunsicker, It's great to meet you, sir!
 Welcome home!
-YOu are the best.
+You are the best.